mcmathzhclub/McMath-Chinese-Culture-History-Club-s-Website/_posts/2022-01-01-welcome-to-jekyll.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_What_is_this
+lng_pair: McMath Chinese Culture & History Club's Second Meeting
-title: "Welcome to Jekyll!"
+title: "Chinese Culture & History Club's Second Meeting"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
-author: Jekyll
+author: Jason Su
 # multiple category is not supported
-category: jekyll
+category: Meeting
 # multiple tag entries are possible
-tags: [jekyll, example post, sample, test]
+tags: [Meeting]
 # thumbnail image for post
-img: ":post_pic3.jpg"
+img: ":post_pic1.jpg"
 # disable comments on this page
 #comments_disable: true

 # publish date
-date: 2022-01-01 10:04:30 +0900
+date: 2024-11-19 18:30:00 +0900

 # seo
 # if not specified, date will be used.